 Built to inspire a new generation of business leaders, a recent $70-million expansion of the modern, high-tech Sauder building added 55,000 square feet to the original 216,000 square foot structure.
-The redevelopment included a host of features and facilities that help establish Sauder as global hub for business education.
+The redevelopment included a host of features and facilities that help establish Sauder as a global hub for business education.

-With over 100 leading academics from more than 24 countries, our faculty enjoys worldwide recognition for its excellence in research, innovative teaching and active business outreach.
-Faculty members collaborate across our divisions, sharing their ideas, experience and expertise.
+With over 100 leading academics from more than 24 countries, our faculty enjoys worldwide recognition for its excellence in research, innovative teaching, and active business outreach.
+Faculty members collaborate across our divisions, sharing their ideas, experience, and expertise.